eagle-io/docs/source/topics/historic_data/chart/index.rst

     :ref:`Limits <historic-limits-editing>` apply when editing historic data.

 The chart legend automatically updates with checkboxes next to parameters than can be edited.
 Only the first parameter is initially checked for editing.
-Check additional parameters to edit concurrently.
+Check additional parameters to edit concurrently or click the *Toggle parameter editing* toolbar button to quickly select/deselect all editable parameters.

 .. only:: not latex